-For certain other legal proceedings and investigations, the Company can estimate reasonably possible losses, additional losses, ranges of loss or ranges of additional loss in excess of amounts accrued but does not believe, based on current knowledge and after consultation with counsel, that such losses could have a material adverse effect on the consolidated financial condition of the Company as a whole, other than the matters referred to in the following paragraph.
+For certain other legal proceedings and investigations, the Company can, in some instances, estimate reasonably possible losses, additional losses, ranges of loss or ranges of additional loss in excess of amounts accrued (if any) but does not believe, based on current knowledge and after consultation with counsel, that such losses could have a material adverse effect on the Company's financial condition, other than the matter referred to in the following paragraph.

-Beginning in February of 2016, the Firm was named as a defendant in multiple purported antitrust actions now consolidated into a single proceeding in the United States District Court for the SDNY styled In Re: Interest Rate Swaps Antitrust Litigation.
-Plaintiffs allege, inter alia, that the Firm, together with a number of other financial institution defendants violated U.S. and New York state antitrust laws from 2008 through December of 2016 in connection with their alleged efforts to prevent the development of electronic exchange-based platforms for interest rate swaps trading.
+Beginning in February of 2016, the Company was named as a defendant in multiple purported antitrust actions now consolidated into a single proceeding in the United States District Court for the Southern District of New York styled In Re: Interest Rate Swaps Antitrust Litigation.
+Plaintiffs allege, inter alia, that the Company, together with a number of other financial institution defendants violated U.S. and New York state antitrust laws from 2008 through December of 2016 in connection with their alleged efforts to prevent the development of electronic exchange-based platforms for interest rate swaps trading.
 Complaints were filed both on behalf of a purported class of investors who purchased interest rate swaps from defendants, as well as on behalf of two swap execution facilities that allegedly were thwarted by the defendants in their efforts to develop such platforms.
 The consolidated complaints seek, among other relief, certification of the investor class of plaintiffs and treble damages.
 On July 28, 2017, the court granted in part and denied in part the defendants' motion to dismiss the complaints.
 A decision on plaintiffs' motion for class certification is pending.

-10. Variable Interest Entities
+11. Variable Interest Entities

-The Company is involved with various special purpose entities ("SPEs") in the normal course of business.
+The Company is involved with various SPE in the normal course of business.
 In most cases, these entities are deemed to be VIEs.

 The Company's variable interests in VIEs include debt and equity interests and derivative instruments.
-The Company's involvement with VIEs arises from purchasing interests, primarily equity-linked notes ("ELNs"), and entering into derivative transactions with VIEs.
+The Company's involvement with VIEs arises from purchasing interests, primarily ELNs, and entering into derivative transactions with VIEs.
 The purchased interests with VIEs are related to derivative transactions, primarily total return swaps referencing the purchased interests, that are entered into with other counterparties.
 The Company determines whether it is the primary beneficiary of a VIE upon its initial involvement with the VIE and reassesses whether it is the primary beneficiary on an ongoing basis as long as it has any continuing involvement with the VIE.
 This determination is based upon an analysis of the design of the VIE, including the VIE's structure and activities, the power to make significant economic decisions held by the Company and by other parties, and the variable interests owned by the Company and other parties.